clalil/atm_challenge_2019/README.md

 In order to keep track of our costumers
 We want to assign each account to a separate person

+As a Person
+To be able to use banking services to manage my funds
+I would like to be able to create a bank account

+As a Person with a Bank Account
+In order to be able to put my funds in the account
+I would like to be able to make a deposit

+As a Person without a Bank Account
+In order to prevent me from using the wrong bank account
+I should not be able to make a deposit

 ```

 ## Acknowledgement